onaio/fhir-tooling/efsity/README.md

 **Options**
 ```
--i or --input - the input file path.
-This should point to the FHIR resource json file e.g. ~/Workspace/fhir-resources/<project>/<resource-type>/resource.json
+-i or --input - the input file path, can be a file or directory with multiple files.
+Passing a path to a directory will automatically process all json files in the folder recursively
 ```

 ## Development